| Title: | Graph Community Detection Methods into Systematic Conservation Planning |

 tmap: tmap plot of the solution including connections.

-solution: terra SpatRaster
+solution: terra SpatRaster object representing the

 prioritization solution.

-object representing the preserved
+connections: sf LINESTRING object representing the preserved

 connections of the solution.

-containing all feature names at the
+connectivity_table: data.frame containing all feature names at the

 first column, the relative held percentages at the second column and the